 Remittance Advice uses the information from your claim and the information from the claims processing system used by Banner Medicare Advantage to provide you information specific to each claim you submitted.
 You can access this information electronically, or obtain a paper version with your paper check, to help you reconcile your outstanding accounts receivable to what the health plan determined for each claim.
-NOTE- if you have access to Change Healthcare 's ECHO system, you can access copies of your paper RA as well.
+NOTE- if you have access to the Zelis Provider Portal, you can access copies of your paper RA as well.